The Importance of Discussing Assumptions when Teaching Bootstrapping

-The idea that statistical computing should be taught more, in order to better equip students for present-day workforce expectations, undercurrents much of the literature on statistics in the undergraduate curriculum and, in general, statistics education.
+The idea that statistical computing should be taught more in order to better equip students for present-day workforce expectations undercurrents much of the literature on statistics in the undergraduate curriculum.
 Besides the aforementioned literature, various articles in the collection complied by \textcite{horton2015teaching} express this idea.
 Technically, the more statistical methods a student is introduced to, the better equipped they should be to meet the GAISE guideline discussed earlier and to tackle real-world data challenges.
-In reality though, as students learn more statistical methods, discerning which one is appropriate to use becomes harder.
-Especially if students are not clearly taught how to check whether a method is appropriate for their data.
+In reality, as students learn more statistical methods, discerning which one is appropriate to use becomes harder, especially if students are not clearly taught how to check whether a method is appropriate for their data.

-For example, many incorrect or unfounded claims have been made about simple bootstrap intervals, making it hard to know when their use is appropriate.
-These claims were investigated in greater detail by \textcite{hayden2019questionable} for the percentile bootstrap interval, which we define in Section 3, and the bootstrap interval that uses twice the standard deviation of the bootstrap distribution as the margin of error.
-In their article, the claim that these bootstrap intervals have fewer or no underlying assumptions than their traditional counterparts was debunked and shown to clearly be false.

-It was also found that these bootstrap intervals do not actually perform better when normality and large sample size conditions are not met.
+For example, many incorrect or unfounded claims have been made about simple bootstrap intervals, making it hard to know when their use is appropriate. \textcite{hayden2019questionable} investigated these claims in greater detail for the percentile bootstrap interval and the $t$-interval with bootstrap standard error which we will define in Section 3.
+They discuss the falsehood of the claim that these bootstrap intervals have fewer or no underlying assumptions than their traditional counterparts.
+They also found that these bootstrap intervals do not actually perform better when normality and large sample size conditions are not met.
 Their supposed simplicity was said to be the result of a failure to communicate their assumptions as clearly as those of the traditional methods.
-Introducing these intervals to students, before appropriate scenarios for their use are better established, was discouraged.
-In \textcite{hesterberg2015teachers}, issues with the percentile and basic bootstrap intervals were also discussed and use of the studentized bootstrap interval (called the bootstrap $t$ interval there) was said to be preferable.
+Introducing these intervals to students before appropriate scenarios for their use are better established was discouraged. \textcite{hesterberg2015teachers} discusses issues with the percentile as well as the basic bootstrap intervals and finds the studentized bootstrap interval, also called the bootstrap $t$-interval, to be preferable.